The misconstrued Gospel passage

 And I shall give you the keys of the

-kingdom of the heavens, and whomsoever you shall
+realm of heaven, and whosoever you shall

 bind on earth, shall be bound in the heavens, and

-whomsoever you shall unbind on earth, shall be
+whosoever you shall unbind on earth, shall be

 unbound in the heavens.

-20 Then, He instructed His disciples
+20 Then He instructed His disciples

 to not tell anyone that He is Jesus, the Christ

 These are the lines that the Papists use, to

 convince us that the “rock” that Christ referred to was